AdaCore/libadalang/README.md

 If you satisfied all the above dependencies and if you did set `QUEX_PATH` and the quex executable as said in quex's `README`, it should build fine.

-Also, while developing libadalang you might be happy to use the
+Also, while developing Libadalang you might be happy to use the

     $ python ada/manage.py make